A deliciously creamy vegan meal this pumpkin and chestnut risotto is hearty, filling and so tasty.

 - 75 g dried cranberries

-- Meanwhile heat 1 tbsp olive oil in a large, heavy-based saucepan.
-Add 1 chopped onion and cook over a low-medium heat for 10 minutes until soft.
+- Meanwhile heat 1 tablespoon olive oil in a large, heavy-based saucepan.
+Add a finely chopped onion and cook over a low-medium heat for 10 minutes until soft and turning golden.
+Stir often.

 - Add 2 cloves of crushed garlic, cook for a further minute, then stir in 150g risotto rice.